 - Witch hazel (without alcohol), 1 Tbsp

 Pour the witch hazel into the bottle first; use a stainless steel funnel if necessary.
-Add 40 drops of Rose Geranium essential oil.
+Add 40 drops of rose geranium essential oil.
 Then add in the distilled water.
 Put on cap, and shake to mix.
 Mist your dog from the head to the tail, neck, chest, and belly.
-Spray on your hands, then apply to face and ears.
+Spray on your hands, then apply to face and ears (avoid the eyes and mouth).
 Reapply around every four hours, or when the scent disappears.
 Always reapply after swimming.

 Lemon Eucalyptus Oil Mosquito Spray

 Lemon eucalyptus oil has been found to be more effective as a mosquito repellant than DEET by Consumer Reports.
 However, it doesn’t last as long as DEET-based repellants.

 For this recipe, use a glass spray bottle and a stainless-steel funnel if needed.

 - 15 drops lemon eucalyptus essential oil